 Are AI-103 and AI-200 the same exam?

-No. AI-103 (Azure AI App and Agent Developer Associate) and AI-200 (Azure AI Cloud Developer Associate) are two separate Microsoft beta exams in the 2026 wave.
+No. AI-103 (Azure AI App and Agent Developer Associate) and AI-200 (Azure AI Cloud Developer Associate) are two separate Microsoft exams, both now generally available.
 They cover complementary slices of the Azure AI developer role.
 AI-103 is application-focused (Foundry agents, RAG, prompt engineering, AI services).
-AI-200 is platform-focused (cloud architecture for AI workloads, AKS, API Management, monitoring, integration).
+AI-200 is backend-platform-focused (containerized hosting, AI-ready data services, event-driven integration, and securing/monitoring AI solutions on Azure).
 Each exam delivers a distinct credential.

 What is the difference between AI-103 and AI-200?

 AI-103 validates that you can build AI apps and agents on Azure AI Foundry — heavy focus on generative AI, agents, RAG, prompt flow, Document Intelligence, Content Understanding, and responsible AI safeguards.
-AI-200 validates that you can architect, deploy, and operate AI solutions across Azure's full cloud platform — AKS for AI workloads, API Management gateways for AI services, identity for AI access, networking for private AI endpoints, cost and capacity planning, monitoring at scale, and integration with the rest of an enterprise application portfolio.
+AI-200 validates that you can build the backend infrastructure behind AI solutions on Azure — containerized hosting on Container Apps and AKS, AI-ready data services (Cosmos DB vector search, Azure Database for PostgreSQL with pgvector, Azure Managed Redis), event- and message-based integration via Service Bus and Event Grid, and securing/monitoring solutions with Key Vault, App Configuration, OpenTelemetry, and KQL.
 AI-103 is "I build AI apps."
-AI-200 is "I run AI workloads at platform scale."
+AI-200 is "I build and operate the cloud infrastructure those AI apps run on."

 Should I take AI-103 or AI-200 first?

 Take AI-103 first if you are a developer building AI applications today — Copilot Studio developers, Azure OpenAI users, anyone shipping RAG or agent solutions.
 AI-103 is more immediately practical and the content directly transfers to day-to-day work.
-Take AI-200 first if you are a solution architect or platform engineer responsible for the Azure infrastructure that hosts AI workloads — Kubernetes admins running AI inference, platform teams operating AI APIs at scale, cost-and-capacity planners.
+Take AI-200 first if you are a backend or platform engineer responsible for the containers, data services, and messaging infrastructure that AI workloads run on.
 Most career developers benefit from AI-103 first, then layering AI-200 once they have hands-on production deployment experience.

 When did AI-103 and AI-200 open?

-AI-103 (Azure AI App and Agent Developer Associate) opened in the April 2026 beta wave.
-AI-200 (Azure AI Cloud Developer Associate) opened in the May 2026 beta wave.
-Both are currently in beta — passing either during beta earns a permanent credential identical to a post-GA pass, at a discounted price.
+AI-103 (Azure AI App and Agent Developer Associate) opened in beta in April 2026 and has since reached general availability.
+AI-200 (Azure AI Cloud Developer Associate) opened in beta in May 2026 and has also since reached general availability.
+Passing either during its beta period earned a permanent credential identical to a post-GA pass, at a discounted price.

 How much does each exam cost?

-Both AI-103 and AI-200 cost approximately $99 USD during beta — roughly 40% off the standard $165 Associate-exam fee.
-Microsoft also frequently issues additional voucher offers via Cloud Skills Challenges, virtual training days, and partner programs, sometimes reducing the price further.
-Post-beta GA pricing for both will rise to $165.
+Both AI-103 and AI-200 now cost the standard $165 USD Associate-exam fee following general availability.
+During their respective beta periods, pricing was discounted to roughly $99 USD.
+Microsoft also frequently issues additional voucher offers via Cloud Skills Challenges, virtual training days, and partner programs.

 Do AI-103 and AI-200 overlap?

-There is about 15–25% overlap, primarily in foundational topics: responsible AI principles, basic Azure resource and identity management, monitoring fundamentals, and shared knowledge of which Azure AI services exist.
-Beyond those foundations, AI-103 dives into application-level patterns (prompt engineering, agents, RAG) while AI-200 dives into platform patterns (AKS, API gateways, networking, cost).
-Studying for one builds a strong foundation for the other, but neither replaces the other.
+There is modest overlap, primarily in foundational topics: responsible AI principles, basic Azure resource and identity management, and shared knowledge of which Azure AI services exist.
+Beyond those foundations, AI-103 dives into application-level patterns (prompt engineering, agents, RAG) while AI-200 dives into backend-platform patterns (containers, vector databases, messaging, security).
+Studying for one builds a useful foundation for the other, but neither replaces the other.

 Which is harder, AI-103 or AI-200?

 Both are Associate-level and roughly equally hard but in different ways.
 AI-103 rewards developers who have built with Azure AI Foundry hands-on — its difficulty comes from architectural judgment between similar components (agent vs prompt flow, Document Intelligence vs Content Understanding).
-AI-200 rewards platform engineers — its difficulty comes from breadth across Azure services and the operational details of running AI in production.
-A pure developer will find AI-103 easier; a pure cloud architect will find AI-200 easier.
+AI-200 rewards backend engineers — its difficulty comes from breadth across containers, vector-database data patterns, and messaging, particularly the newer retrieval-augmented-generation patterns in Cosmos DB and pgvector that are unfamiliar even to experienced Azure developers.
+A pure application developer will find AI-103 easier; a pure backend engineer will find AI-200 easier.

 Can I take AI-200 without taking AI-103?